GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Controlling complexity is the essence of computer programming.
+The act of describing a program in unambiguous detail and the act of programming are one and the same.

-~ Brian Kernighan
+~ Kevlin Henney
 <pre>

 </pre>